Student Online Safety & ICT Acceptable Use Policy – Student and Parental Agreement

 20. I understand that I am responsible for the content on any school computer or device and will not allow other people to misuse these resources.

-These rules are designed to keep everyone safe, ensure that iPads are used appropriately and help us be fair to everyone.
+These rules are designed to keep everyone safe, ensure that mobile devices are used appropriately and help us be fair to everyone.
 This agreement applies at all times and in all locations.

-1. All iPads acquired through the school are owned by the school until the end of the 30-month lease term.
+1. The school owns all devices ordered through the school until the end of the lease term.

-2. I will bring my iPad to school every day, fully charged and in the protective case.
+2. I will bring my device to school daily, fully charged and in the protective case.

-3. I will always behave responsibly when using my iPad and agree to follow the rules set out below.
+3. I will always behave responsibly when using my device.

-4. I will not damage my iPad, or the iPad of another person in school.
-I will take good care of my iPad and will always use the case provided.
-I understand that if I remove the case, the insurance is invalidated and in the event of any damage my parents will be charged the full cost of repair.
+4. I will not deliberately damage my device or another person’s device in school.
+I will take good care of my device and always use the case provided.
+I understand that if I remove the case, the insurance is invalidated, and if there is any damage, my parents will be charged the full repair cost.

-5. I will not open or attempt to open the main casing of the iPad and understand that this invalidates the warranty.
+5. I will not open or attempt to open the device’s main casing, and I understand that doing so invalidates the warranty.

-6. I will only use my iPad in school when a member of staff has given me permission to do so.
-I understand that my iPad must not be used at break or lunchtimes and must always be stored in my bag unless directed by a member of staff.
+6. I will only use my device in school when a staff member has permitted me to do so.
+I understand that my device must always be stored in my bag unless directed by a member of staff.

-7. I will use the iPad for schoolwork and homework as directed by my teachers and parents/carers.
+7. I will use the device for schoolwork and homework as directed by my teachers and parents/carers.

-8. I will ensure I know where my iPad is at all times; I will not leave it unattended (unless directed by staff and it is in a place which is locked by a member of staff).
+8. I will ensure I know where my device is at all times; I will not leave it unattended (unless directed by staff and in a place locked by a member of staff).

-9. I will not apply any decorations or stickers to a school-owned iPad.
+9. I will not apply decorations or stickers to school-owned devices.

-10. I will not swap my iPad with another student.
+10. I will not swap my device with another student.

-11. I will not sell, attempt to sell, expose for the purpose of sale, loan, give away or dispose of a school iPad.
+11. I will not sell, attempt to sell, expose for sale, loan, give away, or dispose of a school device.

-12. I understand that my iPad (including iPads from home) will be linked to JSS (our mobile device management system) which will ensure that I can receive apps and that my iPad can be monitored effectively.
+12. I understand that my device (including devices from home) will be linked to our mobile device management system, ensuring I can receive apps and monitor my device effectively.
 I will not remove or tamper with this system.

-13. I will update my iPad by following any guidance issued by school and when instructed by the IT team.
+13. I will update my device following any guidance issued by the school and when instructed by the IT team.

-14. I will only access the systems and my device with my own Apple ID or username / password.
+14. I will only access the systems and my device with my username/password.

-16. I will not use the iPad for illegal activities e.g. use of the school’s internet/e-mail accounts for financial or commercial gain.
+16. I will not use the device for illegal activities, such as using the school’s internet or e-mail accounts for financial or commercial gain.

 17. I will respect copyright.